Health and Travel Alerts Learn More Left arrow

 Podrače Beach

-A little over an hour’s drive south from Split, Podrače Beach is a beautiful seaside destination with a natural rock outcropping on the edge.
+A little over an hour’s drive south from Split, Podrače Beach is a beautiful seaside destination with a natural rock outcropping on the edge and facilities including bathrooms and showers.

 The beach is composed of gravel, and with the Dalmatian Coast’s classic clear, azure waters lapping the shore, it’s one of the most photogenic beaches in the country.